Useful Notes: Interacting With Persons Different Than Yourself

 - Whatever you may have heard about or seen in the media, ignore it for the most part.
 Learn what the person is like from what they choose to tell you - but also keep in mind they do not exist solely to educate you about their differences from yourself.
 If you feel overwhelmed or unprepared, some media sources are fine - just try to find somewhat reliable sources, balance them with what you see of the community personally, and keep in mind that Hollywood and the mainstream news media, especially in the area of small minority cultures and subcultures, but sometimes, sadly, still even on things like race and gender, can get it so wrong.

 - Keep in mind that you are not someone's close friend unless you are and they consider you such, and that you are not their doctor, lawyer, psychiatrist/psychologist, priest/pastor/imam/rabbi/whatever or the like, unless you have that title and are serving in such a professional capacity (and even if you are, snap judgment or demands to change based on your own experience is rarely if ever a good idea).
-And above all else, you are not omniscient or The Messiah.
+And above all else, you are not omniscient or a Messianic Archetype.
 What does this mean?
 It means you can express concern, but if your expression of concern is met with being asked to back off or butt out (or a nonverbal means of such) do so.

 - Do not read cultural or personal differences as personal rejection or disrespect.
 For example, for several cultures (specifically some Native American and East Asian cultures) and for people on the autism spectrum, direct eye contact and sometimes direct touching of someone who is a stranger is considered rude and offensive.
 So someone who is not looking you in the eye and not hugging you, even if you are from a culture where eye contact and hugs are almost mandatory, may be trying their best to be polite, not rude.
 As another example, some people who live in "small space" cultures (Japan is heavily notable for this, but similar versions exist in other settings - ironically enough the US Deep South has something similar, despite having much more open space - a gossip culture tends to create the "small space" even if physical space is larger) tend to keep to themselves and be concerned for both their and your privacy.
 This may seem disturbing or rude, if you're used to the idea that everyone who shares a space (from living together to working together) must become best friends forever or even Friends with Benefits and share even the most intimate, private details of their lives - except it's not, it's an attempt to maintain privacy for everyone unless/until a friendship beyond proximity develops.
 There are many other things like this - but assuming good faith is a great workaround here, to assume the issue is "we're different" rather than "how dare this person do this to me?"